Sab Sitaray Humaray

 "Sab Sitaray Humaray" (سب ستارے ہمارے) is the official anthem of the 2023 Pakistan Super League, the eighth season of Pakistan Super League.
 It is produced and composed by Abdullah Siddiqui, while sung by Shae Gill and Asim Azhar along with the rap part by Faris Shafi.

 Background

 On 7 February 2023, the PCB announced that Asim Azhar, Shae Gill and Faris Shafi would be singing this anthem and Abdullah Siddiqui would be producing it.
 This is Azhar's second anthem after "Tayyar Hain" and Siddiqui's second production after "Agay Dekh".

-It was earlier reported that Ali Sethi was set for the anthem, after "Pasoori", his duet with Gill in #CokeStudio14, was largely appreciated.
-However, his contract was revoked due to possible conflict of interest as his father, Najam Sethi, became PCB Management Committee's Chairman.
+It was earlier reported that Ali Sethi was set for the anthem, after "Pasoori", his duet with Gill in Coke Studio, was largely appreciated.
+However, his contract was revoked due to possible conflict of interest as his father, Najam Sethi, became PCB's Chairman.

 Release

 It was released on 11 February 2023, with music video directed by Awais Gohar.
 Taniya Hasan of Dawn commented that the cinematography seems to be inspired by Diriliş: Ertuğrul and Game of Thrones.